ShadowDuke/OW_Traits-Plus/README.md

-- 11 new traits have been added
+- 15 new traits have been added
+   - Calm
+   - Conceited
+   - Conciliatory
+   - Cultured
+   - Hard-working
    - Honest
-   - Hard-working
    - Independent
+   - Imaginative
+   - Pretty
+   - Prim
    - Selfish
+   - Short
+   - Renowned
    - Responsible
-   - Calm
    - Ugly
-   - Pretty
-   - Short
-   - Prim
-   - Imaginative

 - Interesting new traits with new bonus/penalty (combinations) to reflect those traits

-- Opinion with other traits, weaknes/strength, ratings & traits that are invalid for those traits included, etc. - like in the base game
+- Ratings, opinions of other traits, weaknes/strength, ratings & traits that are invalid for those traits included, etc. - like in the base game

 - Added some of those traits for Courtier preferences